dotlang/language/README.md

 7. `bool` type is same as int and `true` is 1, `false` is 0.
 8. `nothing` is a special type which is used to denote empty/invalid/missing data.
 This type has only one value which is the same identifier.
 9. `byte` is 8-bits.
-10. `ptr` is a reference to an allocated region in memory.
-11. `type` is used to define generic types and functions (Refer to Generics section).

 **Examples**